 Book and take a theory and practical test (or compulsory basic training and motorcycle practical test if you ride a motorcycle).
 Book and take an extended practical test if the court told you to take one.
 The extended practical test lasts at least 60 minutes and has higher fees.

 When you’ve passed the practical test, ask the examiner to arrange for your new licence to be sent to you - you can legally drive as soon as you’ve passed the practical test.

 If you want to drive a large vehicle (category C) or a bus (category D) the local traffic commissioner must agree - DVLA will ask them when you apply for your new full licence.

 There’s a different process in Northern Ireland.

-Don’t apply for a provisional licence.
-Instead, follow the usual rules for learning to drive until you retake your test and pass.
+Follow the usual rules for learning to drive until you retake your test and pass.